cyberpartizans/face_recognition/README.md

 ### Known issues:
 - add CUDA support for inference;
 - adapt alignment algorithm from InsightFace instead of own implementation to decrease distribution shift;
+- nearest neighbours algoritm is full-scan (O(n) complexity, needs to be replaced with approximate NN search, e.g. `nmslib`).

 ## API / Wrappers
 API is written with Tornado framework.